Choosing Your Wedding Dress: What to Consider

 In choosing your wedding dress and design, it is important to consider which of the above options you are going for.
 Depending on your specifications, one can be equally as costly or as affordable as the other.

 The pros of ready-made wedding dresses are convenience and style outcome.
 You already know what you are getting and don’t have to come up with an entirely new design.
 On the flip side, you get what you get.
 So it may be hard to find one you love because what you see may not be exactly what you want.
-These days however, it is possible to get a ready-made wedding dress that can be altered to your specifications, so you get the best of both worlds, at a higher cost however.
+These days, however, it is possible to get a ready-made wedding dress that can be altered to your specifications, so you get the best of both worlds, at a higher cost, however.
 Usually, bridal shops do not charge extra to make size alterations.
-Design alterations however, usually attract an additonal fee.
+Design alterations, however, usually attract an additional fee.

 Body Type and Dress Style